esamson/yeoman-angular-bootstrap-icons-workaround/README.md

     1.3.
 Would you like to include angular-resource.js?
 (Y/n) Y
     1.4.
 Would you like to include angular-cookies.js?
 (Y/n) Y
     1.5.
 Would you like to include angular-sanitize.js?
 (Y/n) Y

+2. grunt

+    You get this warning:

+        Running "compass:dist" (compass) task
+        WARNING: 'glyphicons-halflings.png' was not found (or cannot be read) in /tmp/5425451/app/images
+        WARNING: 'glyphicons-halflings-white.png' was not found (or cannot be read) in /tmp/5425451/app/images

+3. Add `app/images/glyphicons-halflings-white.png` and `app/images/glyphicons-halflings.png`